kiamygomes/osdp-team6/src/mail_client_adapter/README.md

+# Mail Client Adapter

-# Overview
+## Overview
-The Mail Client Adapter bridges local client code and the remote Mail Client Service.
+HTTP client adapter implementing the mail client interface for remote service access.
+This package bridges local client code and the remote Mail Client Service.
 Instead of interacting with Gmail directly, the adapter uses an auto-generated HTTP client (from the service’s OpenAPI spec) to send and receive mail data via REST calls.

 This ensures: